SAP-samples/teched2023-AD163/exercises/3_CreateWorkspace/README.md

 ### Integrate S/4HANA Cloud apps to your Workspace

-In order to Integrate apps to Work Zone, you first need to configure them in the Content Manager of SAP Build Work Zone.
+In order to Integrate apps to SAP Build Work Zone, you first need to configure them in the Content Manager of SAP Build Work Zone.
 In this sub account, the apps are already configured for you, and you only need to add them to the UI.

 To add the `apps` to the UI: